 The primary goal of 4K in MMSD will be decrease the achievement gap for students of color as measured by the Kindergarten Readiness screener.
-This screener is and the second administered in March and April to determine students' readiness for attending five year old kindergarten (please see attachment B for screener results).
+This screener is administered in March and April to determine students' readiness for attending five year old kindergarten (please see attachment B for screener results).